Now that we have our super cool discord bot that can respond to our slash commands, we need a way to host it.

 New Project button to add a new project.

-They then provide a couple of cool options we can choose from (including databases).
+They then provide fantastic options we can choose from (including databases).

 We will choose

 Select the git project from the select field.
 Once this is done, click the

 Add Variables button and add the variables you used.

 In the case of the slash command bot, you will need the following two:

 Once you've added them click the create button, it will take a minute to set up, and you should see the logs for what's happening.